-18 anti-aging products dermatologists actually use themselves
+18 anti-aging products dermatologists actually use

 "The key is to apply the product to freshly showered skin, which allows the moisturizer to absorb immediately and repair the skin’s barrier.
 I also love that it’s completely greaseless,” says Dr. Michelle Henry, M.D. a clinical instructor of dermatology at Weill Cornell Medical College in New York City.

-9. Aveeno Positively Radiant Daily Facial Moisturizer with SPF 30, $18, CVS
+9. Aveeno Positively Radiant Daily Facial Moisturizer with SPF 30, $12, Amazon

 “While there are many expensive skin care treatments on the market, nothing is better at preventing both skin cancer and premature skin aging than sunscreen.
 Studies have shown time and time again that regular use of sunscreens prevents the development of skin cancers, including melanomas, which can be potentially fatal.
 In one recent yearlong study, regular sunscreen use was even shown to improve the cosmetic appearance of the skin, likely because protective skin was able to heal itself.
 The best treatment for aging skin is preventing ultraviolet light damage to begin with.
 Skipping one day will not result in too much loss, but if you regularly take a pass, your skin will ultimately pay the price.